North Carolina AG Josh Stein announces 2024 bid for governor, takes aim at likely GOP rival

 "A Mark Robinson candidacy is going to open up fundraising opportunities for the Democratic nominee similar to the way those opportunities were opened up in the 2016 cycle for Roy Cooper because of the HB2 issue," Shumaker said.

-In 2016, then-incumbent Governor Pat McCrory who was running for re-election faced backlash from signing the so-called 'bathroom bill' into law.
+In 2016, then-incumbent Gov. Pat McCrory who was running for re-election faced backlash from signing the so-called 'bathroom bill' into law.
 HB2 restricted transgender people from using public facilities corresponding to their gender identity.
-Ultimately repealed, the law hurt North Carolina's economy and reputation, as the NCAA and NBA pulled events, artists canceled concerts, and businesses abandoned expansion projects.
+Ultimately repealed, the law hurt North Carolina's economy and reputation, as the NCAA and NBA pulled events, artists canceled concerts and businesses abandoned expansion projects.

-Stein first won election for attorney general in 2016, the same year that Cooper, his fellow Democrat, edged out McCrory for the first of his two terms as governor.
-Cooper cannot run for a third consecutive term.
+Stein first won election for attorney general in 2016, the same year that Cooper — his fellow Democrat — edged out McCrory for the first of his two terms as governor.
+Cooper is term-limited and cannot run for a third consecutive term.

-Conventional wisdom has long been that Stein would be Cooper's heir apparent, according to Catawba College Political Science Professor Michael Bitzer.
+Conventional wisdom has long been that Stein would be Cooper's heir apparent, according to Michael Bitzer, a political science professor at Catawba College.
 Bitzer said that having won statewide races in 2016 and 2020 as a Democrat, when Republicans otherwise did very well in North Carolina, gives Stein an advantage.

-"In terms of capturing the small number of swing voters but getting a base of voters on his side," Bitzer explained.
+"In terms of capturing the small number of swing voters but getting a base of voters on his side," Bitzer said.

-Stein's campaign strategy includes touting his achievements as AG, like securing national settlement funds to fight opioid addiction in the state, and cracking down on health care practices that engaged in defrauding Medicaid, the federal insurance program for impoverished people.
+Stein's campaign strategy includes touting his achievements as attorney general, like securing national settlement funds to fight opioid addiction in the state and cracking down on health care practices that engaged in defrauding Medicaid, the federal insurance program for impoverished people.

-Like Professor Bitzer, GOP consultant Paul Shumaker said casting himself as a centrist is imperative for Stein to win over the pivotal bloc of independent voters who decide close races in North Carolina.
+Like Bitzer, Shumaker said Stein casting himself as a centrist is imperative for him to win over the pivotal bloc of independent voters who decide close races in North Carolina.

 "They're conservative on the fiscal issues, they tend to be social moderate to social liberal on other issues, like LGBTQ," Shumaker said of what he called the state's "true swing voters."

-While Stein's candidacy was not unexpected, Bitzer said the AG could still face a primary challenger for the 2024 governor's race.
+While Stein's candidacy was not unexpected, Bitzer said he could still face a primary challenger for the 2024 governor's race.